 Participants should arrive into the Seattle-Tacoma airport (SeaTac - SEA) the previous day to meet up with the shuttle north (because the meeting time is so early).

-We will have two locations to meet-up on Day 1: one at SeaTac Airport and one just north of Seattle at Cascade Cycling Center.
+We will have two locations to meet-up on Day 1 of this bike ride: one at SeaTac Airport and one just north of Seattle at Cascade Cycling Center.

-6:00 am - pick up at a designated hotel at Seattle-Tacoma International Airport (SEA) Please see the Travel Information tab for more details.
+5:00 am - pick up at a designated hotel at Seattle-Tacoma International Airport (SEA)

 The rest of the day is yours to choose your own adventure!
 You’ll have the option to stroll through the extensive landscapes at the world-famous Butchart Gardens (additional expense), explore the beautiful city of Victoria, enjoy Afternoon Tea at the Empress Hotel, or crank out more kilometers (remember, you're in Canada now!) along the Galloping Goose rail-trail.
-Tonight we will stay right near downtown Victoria in dorms on the university campus.
+Tonight we will stay right near downtown Victoria indoors.
 Dinner is on your own tonight, giving you the chance to experience this dynamic, culinary city where you'll feel as though you've been suddenly transported to Europe.

 Today we will get up bright and early to catch the first ferry to Port Angeles on Washington's Olympic Peninsula.
 From here, we'll join 700 others cyclists for the annual Ride the Hurricane event which features a challenging ascent from sea level to the 5,200-foot summit of Hurricane Ridge in Olympic National Park.
 This road is considered one of the most scenic climbs in the US and to make it even more enjoyable, the road will be closed to cars and traffic - making for an unforgettable experience.

-Day 5 – Port Townsend to Seattle, ~30 Miles
+Day 5 – Bike from Port Townsend to Seattle, ~30 Miles

-On our last day of riding, we’ll jump on the ferry from Port Townsend to Whidbey Island, catching views of distant Mount Baker and Mount Rainier.
+On our last day of cycling, we’ll jump on the ferry from Port Townsend to Whidbey Island, catching views of distant Mount Baker and Mount Rainier.
 Once on Whidbey, we’ll pedal through towering forests on quiet roads and enjoy our final picnic of the week along the way.
-Then, it’s a quick pedal to the ferry terminal which takes us back to the mainland where we’re pack up our bikes and gear and shuttle back to Seattle to say our goodbyes.
+Then, it’s a quick bike ride to the ferry terminal which takes us back to the mainland where we’ll pack up our bikes and gear and shuttle back to Seattle to say our goodbyes.

-Climate Ride Pacific Northwest is a 4-night, 5-day cycling trip that showcases the best of the Pacific Northwest.
+Climate Ride Pacific Northwest is a 4-night, 5-day cycling event that showcases the best of the Pacific Northwest.

-Each evening, we'll be staying in campgrounds and even a university dorm.
+Each evening, we'll be staying in campgrounds and indoor accommodations.
 Amenities in camp include hot showers, a first aid station with 24/7 ice, and clean restrooms.
-Three of the nights are camping, so you should bring your tent, sleeping bag and pad.
+Three of the nights are camping, so you should bring your tent, sleeping bag, and pad.
 If you'd like to stay at hotels during the ride on these nights, we will shuttle you to designated hotels near camp.
 More information will be available in the Travel Planner after you register.

 Breakfasts and dinners are handled by the staff at our overnight stops.
 Think hot breakfasts with lots of options and coffee, and nourishing, tasty dinners with delicious desserts.
 Picnic lunches are prepared by our amazing food crew and include lunch meats, veggie options, salads, and all the fixings.
 Our morning snack table will have items to-go to keep you energized all day while riding.

-The trip begins with pick-ups at Seattle-Tacoma International Airport (SEA), which is very easy to get to from nearly anywhere in the country.
+The charitable trip begins with pick-ups at Seattle-Tacoma International Airport (SEA), which is very easy to get to from nearly anywhere in the country.
 It is located about 14 miles south of downtown Seattle with daily flights offered by many carriers.
-We recommend arriving Wednesday, August 2 the day prior to the trip start.
+We recommend arriving the day prior to the bike ride start.

-The shuttle will pick up at a designated hotel near the airport at 6:00 am on Thursday, August 3, 2017.
-This preferred hotel will have special rates, and will be a good option if you plan to stay in SeaTac before and after the ride (more information about the pre/post-ride hotel and pricing will be included in your Travel Planner after you register).
+The shuttle will pick up at a designated hotel near the airport at 6:00 am on the morning the trip begins.
+This preferred hotel will have special rates and will be a good option if you plan to stay in SeaTac before and after the charitable ride (more information about the pre/post-ride hotel and pricing will be included in your Travel Planner after you register).